javasteve99/static-prototyping-framework/README.md

 If you prefer LESS, just remove the /stylesheets/sass directory and replace it with Bootstrap's /less directory.
 This project does not intend to support LESS usage, so if you go that route you're on your own.

 It should be noted, I changed the bootstrap.scss file name to application.scss to work better with the defaults and aliases I have set up on my own machine.
-The usage command shown below takes this into account.
 If you know what you're doing, feel free to change it back when you use this.

 ###Bourbon
 [Bourbon](https://github.com/thoughtbot/bourbon) by thoughtbot is included to allow the rapid use of CSS3.
 It should be noted that Bootstrap includes its own CSS3 mixins, but I prefer Bourbon's because they are closer to the correct syntax, plus it includes some nice extra functions and mixins.